Jennings, Louisiana

-Jennings is a city in, and the parish seat of, Jefferson Davis Parish, Louisiana, United States, near Lake Charles.
-The population was 10,383 at the 2010 census, a small decline from the 2000 tabulation.
+Jennings is a city in and the parish seat of Jefferson Davis Parish, Louisiana, United States, near Lake Charles.
+As of the 2020 census, Jennings had a population of 9,837.

 Jennings is the principal city of the Jennings Micropolitan Statistical Area, which includes all of Jefferson Davis Parish.
 It is also part of the larger Lake Charles-Jennings Combined Statistical Area.
 It is also part of the large, 22-parish Acadiana region of the state, with a large Francophone population, many descended from early Acadian settlers.